xweih/kcs/README.md

 So let us do some math to plan my order, so that I can make the most out of the money I'm about to spend.

 ## The Math
-I implement a [Mix Integer Program (MIP)](https://en.wikipedia.org/wiki/Integer_programming) in a Python Jupyter notebook with [CVXPY](https://www.cvxpy.org/) as the solver.
-Adding the following routine is necessary.
+I implement a [Mix Integer Program (MIP)](https://en.wikipedia.org/wiki/Integer_programming).
+Below is the mathematical model.

 Indices
 $i$: seafood